 Recommended for anyone who enjoys engaging true stories, hiking, or just seeing someone face difficult odds with a smile on her face.
 Oh… and clean.
 I love that it’s squeaky clean so I can hand it over to my grandson!
 I’m grateful for the free review copy, and I’m thrilled to say I loved it.

-Gators, Guts, and Glory is on tour with Celebrate Lit.
+Gators, Guts, and Glory

 About the Book

 Genre: Non-Fiction, Hiking, Adventure

 Wander on the wild and humorous side of adventure with long-distance hiker Lauralee Bliss (trail name Blissful), hiking the 1,100-mile Florida Trail from Big Cypress National Preserve to Gulf Islands National Seashore.